icaroribeiro/go-code-challenge-template-2/README.md

 This layer is responsible for serving as a supporting layer for other layers.

-It contains the procedures to establish connection to the database and the implementation of repositories that interact with the database by retrieving and/or modifing records.
+It contains the procedures to establish connection to the database and the implementation of repositories that interact with the database by retrieving and/or modifying records.

 #### Presentation